DataDog/documentation/content/en/monitors/guide/non_static_thresholds.md

 #### Metric monitor to calculate the error rate

 The second monitor calculates the error rate.
-Create a query on the number of errors divided by the total number of hits to get the error rate `a / a+b`, as follow:
+Create a query on the number of errors divided by the total number of hits to get the error rate `a / a+b`:

 {{< tabs >}}
 {{% tab "UI Configuration" %}}